sharetribe/sharetribe/docs/testing.md

 * run `cucumber features`
 * Start Rails server and open `http://localhost:3000/test/`

-To run all the spec tests and the feature tests you need two commands rake spec and cucumber --tags ~@pending

 ## Integration testing (Cucumber)

 In addition to running all the spec tests with cucumber You can limit or select the tests with tags, for example exclude the tests that are marked as pending cucumber --tags ~@pending Or you can run single file of tests with cucumber features/listings/user_creates_a_new_listing.feature or even use a line number to select only a single test: cucumber features/listings/user_edits_his_own_listing.feature:33